 In more mundane software, your work is extremely important to the company you work for.
 Defective software and small mistakes can cause huge financial loses and negative impact on the company’s image: downtime, data lost, security breaches, … Software mistakes went as far as causing bankruptcy in a matter of minutes.

 More initiatives as Rugged Software are needed to bring us back to reality.
 Us, developers, have to realize how flawed and human we are.
 Our nature can have a negative impact on the world and others, if we don’t admit it or do something about it.

-You will never hear a CEO say: “let us improve our software development process”, but “let us find ways to make more profit”.
+You will never hear a CEO say: “let us improve our software development process”, but “let us make more profit”.
 Otherwise she/he would not be doing her/his job.
-It is the developers job to improving Software Development.
+It is the developers job to improve Software Development.
 We are not just writing code, we are promoting a profession.